 CDFIs participating in the CPP, subject to certain criteria, were eligible to exchange, through September 30, 2010, their CPP preferred shares (subordinated debt) then held by OFS for CDCI preferred shares (subordinated debt).
 These exchanges were treated as disbursements from CDCI and repayments to CPP.
-OFS invested a total of \$570 million (\$363 million as a result of exchanges from CPP) in 84 institutions under the CDCI.
-As of September 30, 2021 and 2020 there were two institutions with outstanding OFS investments.
+OFS invested a total of \$570.1 million (\$363.3 million as a result of exchanges from CPP) in 84 institutions under the CDCI.